-On April 15, 2021, PJM retired the Southeast interface pricing point from the day-ahead market.
+2 On April 15, 2021, PJM retired the Southeast interface pricing point from the day-ahead market.
 The Southeast interface pricing point could still be assigned to transactions under the VACAR reserve sharing agreement in the real-time market.
 Following the termination of the VACAR reserve sharing agreement on October 1, 2022, PJM retired the Southeast and Southwest interface pricing points.

-- NYIS Interface and the NYISO/PJM proxy bus in 60.5 percent of the hours. - Neptune Underwater Transmission Line to Long Island, New York.
-In 2022, the hourly flow (PJM to NYISO) was consistent with the real-time hourly price differences between the PJM Neptune Interface and the NYISO Neptune bus in 82.7 percent of the hours. - Linden Variable Frequency Transformer (VFT) Facility.
-In 2022, the hourly flow (PJM to NYISO) was consistent with the real-time hourly price differences between the PJM Linden Interface and the NYISO Linden bus in 76.4 percent of the hours. - Hudson DC Line.
-In 2022, the hourly flow (PJM to NYISO) was consistent with the real-time hourly price differences between the PJM Hudson Interface and the NYISO Hudson bus in 73.3 percent of the hours.
+- PJM and New York ISO Interface Prices.
+In the first nine months of 2022, the direction of the hourly flow was consistent with the real-time hourly price differences between the PJM/NYIS Interface and the NYISO/PJM proxy bus in 60.5 percent of the hours. - Neptune Underwater Transmission Line to Long Island, New York.
+In the first nine months of 2022, the hourly flow (PJM to NYISO) was consistent with the real-time hourly price differences between the PJM Neptune Interface and the NYISO Neptune bus in 85.7 percent of the hours. - Linden Variable Frequency Transformer (VFT) Facility.
+In the first nine months of 2022, the hourly flow (PJM to NYISO) was consistent with the real-time hourly price differences between the PJM Linden Interface and the NYISO Linden bus in 78.0 percent of the hours. - Hudson DC Line.
+In the first nine months of 2022, the hourly flow (PJM to NYISO) was consistent with the real-time hourly price differences between the PJM Hudson Interface and the NYISO Hudson bus in 75.1 percent of the hours.